IntroductionA day by day description of the track, track plus information on a number of side trips you can do.

 What to expect

-It is well marked and signposted, but some sections may be steep and rough and the track could be muddy.
+The track is well marked and signposted, but some sections may be steep and rough and the track could be muddy.

 Walk the whole track in either direction, take a water taxi or kayak between different locations.